Atulsah17/Multi-Camera-Person-Tracking/README.markdown

 # Multi-Camera Person Tracking

-This project implements a multi-camera person tracking system that identifies and tracks individuals across multiple video feeds.
-It uses YOLOv8 for person detection, ByteTrack for tracking within each camera, and a ResNet50-based ReID model for matching persons across cameras.
-The system processes videos in chunks, annotates tracked persons with global IDs, and saves the output as video files.
+This Multi-Camera Person Tracking project uses YOLOv8 for detection, ByteTrack for tracking, and ResNet50-based ReID to match individuals across video feeds.
+It processes videos in parallel, annotates persons with global IDs, and saves outputs as chunks and final videos, ideal for surveillance and monitoring applications.

 ## Features
 - **Person Detection**: Uses YOLOv8 to detect persons in each video frame.
 - **Tracking**: Employs ByteTrack for robust tracking within each camera feed.
 - **Re-Identification (ReID)**: Matches persons across cameras using a ResNet50-based ReID model.
 - **Multi-Threaded Processing**: Processes multiple camera feeds in parallel.
-- **GPU Support**: Leverages CUDA for faster processing if a compatible GPU is available.
 - **Output**: Saves processed videos with tracking annotations as chunks and final combined videos.

 ## Requirements